Some Fundamental Theorems in Mathematics

 \section{Taxonomies}

 When looking at mathematics overall, {\bf taxonomies} are important.
-They not only help to navigate the landscape and are also interesting from a pedagogical as well as historical point of view.
+They not only help to navigate the landscape, they are also interesting from a pedagogical as well as historical point of view.
 I borrow here some material from my course Math E 320 which is so global that a taxonomy is helpful.
-Organizing a field using markers is also important when teaching intelligent machines, a field which be seen as the {\bf pedagogy for AI}.
+Organizing a field using markers is also important when {\bf teaching intelligent machines}, a field which be seen as the {\bf pedagogy for AI}.
 The big bulk of work in \cite{AIEducation} was to teach a bot mathematics, which means to fill in thousands of entries of knowledge.
 It can appear a bit mind numbing as it is a similar task than writing a dictionary.
 But writing things down for a machine actually is even tougher than writing things down for a student.
 We can not assume the machine to know anything it is not told.
-This document by the way could relatively easily be adapted into a database of ``important theorems" and actually one my aims is it to feed it eventually to the Sofia bot.
-If the machine is asked about ``important theorem in mathematics", it would be surprisingly well informed, even so it is just stupid encyclopedic data entry.
+This document about fundamental theorems by the way could relatively easily be adapted into a database of ``important theorems".
+It actually is one my aims to feed it eventually to the Sofia bot.
+If the machine is asked about ``important theorem in mathematics", it should be well informed, even so it is just a ``stupid" encyclopedic data entry.
 Historically, when knowledge was still sparse, one has classified teaching material using the {\bf liberal arts of sciences}, the {\bf trivium}: grammar, logic and rhetoric, as well as the {\bf quadrivium}: arithmetic, geometry, music, and astronomy.